nicoanadt/klb-workshop/README.md

 8. Observe the runtime of data load
      - Observe the performance
-     - Observe the total cost of data loading process
+     - Observe the total cost of data loading process based on data size